ashley190/T3A3/README.md

 3. Database tables can be seeded using the following command to populate with dummy data.
 Database tables MUST be seeded in order for admin functionality to be accessed:

     `flask db-custom seed`

+## Running the application on an AWS EC2 instance
+1. If running the app on an EC2 instance, the EC2 instance must have be configured to accept incoming TCP connections on port 5000.
+This can be done through editing the inbound rules on the security group attached to the EC2 instance.

+2. Run the flask app on your EC2 instance.

+    `python3 -m flask run -h 0.0.0.0`

+3. Access the endpoints through the EC2 instance's public IP address.
+For example:

+    `<EC2 public IP address>:5000/users/register`

+**Note:** As the T3A3 folder on the EC2 instance will be deleted every time CI/CD is run, may be useful to store the .env file outside of the T3A3 folder and automate a copy of the .env file back into the T3A3/src location each time CI/CD is run.

 ## Backup and Restore data through the command line
 1. (Optional) If there are any saved postgresql pg_dump files, they can be restored using the following command.